alexfazio/OpenPlexity-Pages/README.md

 - **Local LLM Support (Coming soon!)**: Harness the power of Llama3 and Mixtral using Ollama for content generation.
 - **Seamless Creation**: Transform your research into well-structured, beautifully formatted articles with ease.
-- **Always Current**: Unlike static embedding-based tools, OpenPlexity uses real-time search results, ensuring your content is up-to-date.
+- **Always Current**: Unlike static embedding-based tools, OpenPlexity Pages uses real-time search results, ensuring your content is up-to-date.

 ## A Tool for Everyone

-OpenPlexity empowers creators in any field to share knowledge:
+OpenPlexity Pages empowers creators in any field to share knowledge:

 - **Educators**: Develop comprehensive study guides, breaking down complex topics into digestible content.
 - **Researchers**: Create detailed reports on your findings, making your work more accessible.